 Pourbaix Stability Field Mapping of Ferrihydrite-Catalyzed PLOOH Production

-Ancient rock chemistry maps may predict exactly when and where iron triggers cell death.
+Ancient rock chemistry could explain exactly where and why iron triggers cancer-linked cell death.

 Pourbaix iron stability fields